-- Approves the Governor's proposed trailer bill language to prioritize schools converting part-day to full-day Kindergarten programs and allow for any remaining grant funding to be used for other one-time costs to implement the full-day kindergarten program. - Rejects the Governor's proposed trailer bill language to increase the state share of the facility grant from 50 percent to 75 percent. - Amends the trailer bill language to ensure that the Full-Day Kindergarten and Preschool Facilities Grant program is an incentive program and does not impact a district's eligibility in the School Facility Program. - Adopts the following actions related to State Preschool: - Approves the Governor's May Revision proposal to provide 10,000 full-day State Preschool slots for non-LEAs beginning April 1, 2020.
-Allocates \$31 million in ongoing non-Proposition 98 General Fund in 2019-20 and approximately \$125 million in 2020-21 to annualize these additional slots. - Adopts trailer bill language to expand eligibility for the State Preschool program to include all families that live in a school attendance area where 80 percent or more students qualify for Free or Reduced Price Meal (FRPM). - Approves the Governor's proposed trailer bill language to eliminate the work requirement for full-day State Preschool, to be refined as necessary. - Approves the Governor's proposal to shift Proposition 98 funding for part-day State Preschool at non-local educational agencies to the non-Proposition 98 General Fund. - Approves the Governor's proposal to provide \$245 million in one-time non-Proposition 98 General Fund for the Early Learning and Care Infrastructure Grant Program.
-Adopts placeholder trailer bill language to align with AB 452 (Mullin) and make the following modifications: - Transfers all funding in the Child Care Facilities Revolving Loan Fund into the Early Learning and Care Infrastructure Grant Program as of December 31, 2019. - Allows the Department of Education to use up to 5 percent of the grant funding to contract with financial intermediaries in order to provide technical assistance and support to grantees. - Other changes as necessary.
+- Provides \$80.5 million in ongoing Proposition 64 funding for 8,162 alternative payment child care vouchers.
+Provides \$50 million in one-time General Fund for 3,086 General Child Care slots. - Provides \$300 million in one-time General Fund for the Full-Day Kindergarten Facilities Grant program.
+Approves the Governor's proposed trailer bill language to prioritize schools converting part-day to full-day Kindergarten programs and allow for any remaining grant funding to be used for other one-time costs to implement the full-day kindergarten program.
+Amends the trailer bill language to ensure that the Full-Day Kindergarten Facilities Grant program is an incentive program and does not impact a district's eligibility in the School Facility Program. - Adopts the following actions related to State Preschool:

+- Approves the Governor's May Revision proposal to provide 10,000 full-day State Preschool slots for non-LEAs beginning April 1, 2020.
+Allocates \$31 million in ongoing non-Proposition 98 General Fund in 2019-20 and approximately \$125 million in 2020-21 to annualize these additional slots. - Adopts trailer bill language to expand eligibility for the State Preschool program to include all families that live in a school attendance area where 80 percent or more students qualify for Free or Reduced Price Meal (FRPM). - Adopts trailer bill language to eliminate the work requirement for full-day State Preschool, but provides priority for working families. - Approves the Governor's proposal to shift Proposition 98 funding for part-day State Preschool at non-local educational agencies to the non-Proposition 98 General Fund. - Approves the Governor's proposal to provide \$245 million in one-time non-Proposition 98 General Fund for the Early Learning and Care Infrastructure Grant Program.
+Transfers approximately \$18 million from the Child Care Facilities Revolving Loan Fund into the Early Learning and Care Infrastructure Grant Program.
+Allows the Department of Education to use up to 5 percent of the grant funding to contract with financial intermediaries in order to provide technical assistance and support to grantees.
+Provides up to 5 percent of the grant to support renovation, repair, modernization, or retrofitting to address health and safety or other licensure needs. - Provides \$195 million in one-time non-Proposition 98 General Fund for the Early Learning and Care Workforce Development Grants Program.
+Adopts trailer bill language to expand trainings and support activities to a broad range of providers and specifies stipends and professional development is aligned with the Quality Counts California professional development system. - Adopts trailer bill language to extend 12 month eligibility to CalWORKs Stage 1 child care and provides \$56.4 million General Fund in 2019-20 and \$70.5 million ongoing. - Provides \$5 million in one-time General Fund for the Secretary of Health and Human Services, in concurrence with the executive director of the State Board of education and the Superintendent of Public Instruction, to contract for research on specified areas of child care and early education system to be completed no later than October 1, 2020. - Allocates \$2.2 million General Fund annually for three years to establish the Early Childhood Policy Council to continue and build on the work of the Assembly Blue Ribbon Commission on Early Childhood Education.
+Adopts trailer bill language for the Council to include a parent advisory committee and a workforce advisory committee in order to advise the Governor, Legislature and Superintendent on working toward the recommendations outlined in the Blue Ribbon Commission report and the Early Care and Education Master Plan.